 The Correct Time to Use Your References

 Do you know the correct time to submit your employment references?
-Your references are a vital tool at your disposal and can be instrumental in helping you to secure an ideal position.
-There isn’t a more effective marketing resource for yourself than references that provide positive detailed testimony about you as an employee.
+Your references are a vital tool at your disposal and can be instrumental in helping you secure an ideal position.
+There isn’t a more effective marketing resource for yourself than references that provide positive, detailed testimony about you as an employee.

-Although submitting a compelling resume and cover letter is your best chance of initially attracting an employer’s interest.
+However, submitting a compelling resume and cover letter is your best chance of initially attracting an employer’s interest.
 After you engage the decision-maker’s interest, your references are powerful as they add positive information about you from someone other than yourself.

 References Are Submitted After an Interview